brawer/cadaref-zurich/README.md

 or [Podman](https://podman.io/docs/installation).
 Then, execute the following commands in a shell.

-Instead of `path/to/scans`, pass the file path to a directory on your workstation.
-The directory (or any of its sub-directories) should contain scanned cadastral plans in PDF format.
+As `path/to/scans`, pass the file path to a directory on your workstation.
+This directory (or any of its sub-directories) should contain scanned cadastral plans in PDF format.

 The pipeline will write its intermediate files and the final output